 During periods of high inflation and severe interest-rate hikes, it can be both comforting and financially beneficial to have a mortgage rate that stays the same, regardless of what the Bank of Canada decides to do.

 There are also several disadvantages of a fixed vs. variable mortgage.
-Typically, fixed rates are higher than variable mortgages, at the time you sign up for it.
-While this was not the case in early 2023, when variable rates were actually higher than fixed rates, this was the exception rather than the rule.
+Historically, fixed rates have been higher than variable mortgages, at the time you sign up for it.
+While this has not been the case in recent years (with variable rates higher than fixed rates), this situation is unlikely to last long.

 Fixed mortgages are less flexible than variable; you can’t switch to a variable mortgage without breaking your contract.

-If you need to break your mortgage for any reason, the penalty you will pay is based on a calculation called the interest rate differential, which is typically thousands of dollars more than the penalty for breaking a variable rate mortgage.
+If you need to break your mortgage for any reason, the penalty you’ll pay is based on a calculation called the interest rate differential, which is typically thousands of dollars more than the penalty for breaking a variable rate mortgage.

 Pros and cons of a variable-rate mortgage